What to do

-All healthcare providers remain open.
+All healthcare providers are open.
 The Health Order does not advise or encourage healthcare workers over 60 to stop working.

-Organizations that support healthcare providers can also remain open.
+Organizations that support healthcare providers can also stay open.
 This includes providing needed medical supplies.

 You can operate a short-term rental (like an Airbnb, hotel, or hostel) if you are providing shelter for someone who needs it for:

-- Essential travel (including caring for a family member)
+- Essential travel (like getting healthcare or caring for a family member)

-- Avoiding an unsafe condition (such as homelessnes or, domestic violence)
+- Avoiding an unsafe condition (such as homelessness or domestic violence)